YehonathanBarda/dropletscript/README.md

     git clone https://github.com/YehonathanBarda/droppletscript.git <target_directory_path>
     ```

-2. Install the required libraries:
+2. Install the required libraries (if not already installed) :
     ```sh
     pip install opencv-python numpy matplotlib tkinter PIL subprocess
     ```
+3. Create Shortcut for the `run_dropplet_ui.vbs` file. (you can change its icon to the dropplet_icon.ico in the icon folder)

 ## Usage
 #### With UI (Only for Windows)